pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/mailbox-receive.md

 ### downstreamWaitMs
 Type: Long

-How much time this operator have been blocked waiting while offering data to be consumed by the downstream operator.
+How much time this operator has been blocked waiting while offering data to be consumed by the downstream operator.
 A high number here indicates that the downstream operator is slow and may be a bottleneck.
 For example, usually the receive operator that is the left input of a join operator has a high value here, as the join needs to consume all the messages from the right input before it can start consuming the left input.